anchan26/Nurses-Stress-Dataset/README.md

-# The Nursing Index: A multimodal sensor dataset
+# The Nursing Index: A Multimodal Sensor Dataset

 ### Project Name
 This project aims to detect stress level changes using physiological signals, specifically electrodermal activity (EDA), skin temperature, and heart rate.
 The project uses a sliding window approach to extract features from the physiological signals and applies the cumulative sum (CUSUM) algorithm to detect changes in stress levels.